vernak2539/words-byvernacchia/src/content/blog/2023/05/relative-markdown-paths-in-astro-with-rehype.md

 🚨 **Update:** The Astro team may be solving this using [Assets][astro-assets].
 It's still experimental, but it's worth trying it out!
 I still learned a lot!

-🚨 **Update 2:** I tried the experimental Assets feature out, but it didn't seem to work.
+🚨 **Update 2:** I tried the experimental Assets feature out, but it didn't seem to work (I also misunderstood).
 Maybe we'll see if it can go directly in Astro 🤷

 ## Enter rehype (and remark)